RovshanMuradov/rovshanmuradov.github.io/README.md

 • Built a modular system that allows rapid integration of new DEX protocols
 • Established best practices for concurrent programming in high-frequency trading environments

-## OPEN SOURCE CONTRIBUTIONS
-• Active contributor to blockchain and Go ecosystem projects
-• Maintain open-source trading bot framework with 100+ stars on GitHub
-• Regular participant in hackathons and blockchain development communities

 ## LANGUAGES
 • **Russian:** Native
 • **English:** Fluent